MicrosoftDocs/winrt-api/windows.globalization.datetimeformatting/datetimeformatter_format_1437572336.md

 ## -description

 Returns a string representation of the provided date and time.

 ## -parameters

 ### -param value

-The [DateTime](../windows.foundation/datetime.md) to be formatted.
+The date and time to be formatted.

 ## -returns